 The current layout works by doing the following.

-• Software with extensive menu bars fully utilizes the width of the top panel, as do applications that don’t display only their window titles.
+- Software with extensive menu bars fully utilizes the width of the top panel, as do applications that don’t and only display their window titles.

 Additionally, by right-clicking the application icon in the task manager and hovering over it, users can access the same window management controls and other additional options, such as Move, Resize, Keep above or below other windows, Fullscreen, and Shade.